-- Continue Phase 2b LUMA study in early-stage PD. - Initiate Phase 2a study in PD related to pathogenic variants of LRRK2.
+- · Complete enrollment of the Phase 2b LUMA study in early-stage PD - Continue enrollment in the Phase 2a study in PD related to pathogenic variants of LRRK2

 Other LRRK2 Compounds

 Genetic and functional studies have linked LRRK2 and other proteins that modulate lysosomal function to Crohn's disease.
 Excessive LRRK2 activity leads to a reduction in lysosomal function, which contributes to the inflammation and intestinal dyshomeostasis that are characteristic of this disorder.
 We have discovered potent and selective small molecule inhibitors of LRRK2 and have selected a lead clinical candidate (DNL975) for treatment of Crohn's disease.
 As described in more detail in "Business - Licenses and Collaborations" below, we are collaborating with Biogen on the Peripheral LRRK2 program.